anbox-cloud/discourse-docs/howto/manage/benchmarks.md

 | `swrast`              | Comma-separated values                | <display_width>,<display_height>,<display_fps>,<display_density>  |
 | `webrtc`              | JSON-based                            | {<br>"display_width": <display_width>,<br>"display_height": <display_height>,<br>"display_density": <display_density>,<br>"fps": <display_fps>,<br>"render_only": true<br> } |

-[note type="information" status="Note"]If you're running a benchmark against the `webrtc` platform, make sure to specify `"render_only": true` to launch the containers in render-only mode.
-Otherwise, the container creation will fail, because the `amc benchmark` command doesn't interact with the stream gateway for the benchmark execution.[/note]
+[note type="information" status="Note"]If you're running a benchmark against the `webrtc` platform, make sure to specify `"render_only": true` to launch the instances in render-only mode.
+Otherwise, the instance creation will fail, because the `amc benchmark` command doesn't interact with the stream gateway for the benchmark execution.[/note]

 ### Example

+This example demonstrates running benchmarks for containers.
+You can do the same for virtual machines following the same commands and procedure.
 The following command launches 15 containers for the application with ID `bh2q90vo3v1lt1ft4mlg`:

     amc benchmark --fps --network-address=172.31.4.11 --num-containers=15 --containers-per-second=0.1 bh2q90vo3v1lt1ft4mlg